Quality communications - the three Rs

 You will need to keep in touch too because, while absence might make the heart grow fonder, people will forget you after a while even when they really liked what you said.

 There are some simple steps you can take to help make sure people remember the important things about you.
 Develop clear key messages which summarise what people need to know, not only about what you do, but how you do it.
-You can use these messages consistently at every opportunity, whether you’re meeting people face to face (we wish we could), holding a videoconference or launching a marketing campaign.
+You can use these messages consistently at every opportunity, whether you’re meeting people face to face, holding a videoconference or launching a marketing campaign.
 They will be continual reminders of what makes you and your business unique.

 Decide what will work for you